craftercms/docs/source/system-administrators/activities/debugging-search-solr.rst

 Reviewing Log Files
 -------------------

-In order to discard the possible failures described in the previous section you should review the following log files for each one of the components:
+In order to figure out which of the possible failures described in the previous section happened, you should review the following log files for each one of the components:

 +-------------------+-------------------------------------------------+
 || Component        || Log Files                                      |